LuciaHrovatin/CENSUS_webapp/README.md

 ```
 docker-compose ps
 ```
 Specificaly, the resulting view should be the same as the screenshot below.

 --> immagine da inserire

 ### Run the script
 After the virtual environment and the Docker images are set up, a last step must be manually performed.
-To start the entire data pipeline, type in the command line (within the virtual environment):
+To start the entire data pipeline, type in the command line (with the activated virtual environment):

 ```
 python runner.py